orxfun/orx-parallel/README.md

 ## Contributing

 Contributions are welcome!

+Please open an [issue](https://github.com/orxfun/orx-parallel/issues/new) or create a PR,

-If you notice an error, have a question or think something could be improved, please open an [issue](https://github.com/orxfun/orx-parallel/issues/new) or create a PR.
+* if you notice an error,
+* have a question or think something could be improved,

-The goal of v1 is to allow `Par` to cover practical use cases, please open an issue if you have a computation that you cannot express and compute with it.

-The goal of v2 is to provide a more dynamic and smart parallel executor, please see and join the related discussion [here](https://github.com/orxfun/orx-parallel/discussions/26).
+* have an input collection or generator that needs to be parallelized, or
+* having trouble representing a particular parallel computation with parallel iterators.

+Finally, feel free to contact [me](mailto:orx.ugur.arikan@gmail.com) if you are interested in optimization of the parallel runner, by maybe dynamic adaptation of chunks size decisions, to further improve performance.

 ## License